machty/emblem-brunch/README.md

 because you don't need them in the built app.
 In the built app, you only need `handlebars.runtime.js`.

+### With Ember

-Then, require templates in your main script.
+Require templates in your main script.

 ```coffeescript
 require 'templates/application'